-Many senior loans in which the Fund may invest may not be rated by a rating agency, will not be registered with the SEC or any state securities commission, and will not be listed on any national securities exchange.
+Many senior loans in which the Fund and/or an Underlying Fund may invest may not be rated by a rating agency, will not be registered with the SEC or any state securities commission, and will not be listed on any national securities exchange.
 The amount of public information available with respect to senior loans will generally be less extensive than that available for registered or exchange-listed securities.
-In evaluating the creditworthiness of Borrowers, the Investment Adviser will consider, and may rely in part, on analyses performed by others.
+In evaluating the creditworthiness of Borrowers, the Fund will consider, and may rely in part, on analyses performed by others.
 Borrowers may have outstanding debt obligations that are rated below investment grade by a rating agency.
 Although senior loans hold the most senior position in the capital structure of a borrower, senior loans may become subordinated to other debt holders and creditors (including, under certain circumstances, upon the consent from less than 100% of the holders of the senior loans).
 Senior loans that are subordinated to other debt holders and creditors will be subject to the risks generally associated with investments in second lien and more junior loans.
-Many of the senior loans in which the Fund may invest will have been assigned below investment grade ratings by independent rating agencies.
+Many of the senior loans in which the Fund and/or an Underlying Fund may invest will have been assigned below investment grade ratings by independent rating agencies.
 In the event senior loans are not rated, they are likely to be the equivalent of below investment grade quality.
 Because of the protective features of senior loans, the Investment Adviser believes that senior loans tend to have more favorable loss recovery rates as compared to more junior types of below investment grade debt obligations.
 The Investment Adviser does not view ratings as the determinative factor in its investment decisions and rely more upon its credit analysis abilities than upon ratings.
-Investors in loans, such as the Fund, may not be entitled to rely on the anti-fraud protections of the federal securities laws, although they may be entitled to certain contractual remedies.
+Investors in loans, such as the Fund and/or an Underlying Fund, may not be entitled to rely on the anti-fraud protections of the federal securities laws, although they may be entitled to certain contractual remedies.

 No active trading market may exist for some senior loans, and some loans may be subject to restrictions on resale.
-A secondary market may be subject to irregular trading activity, wide bid/ask spreads and extended trade settlement periods, which may impair the ability to realize full value and thus cause a material decline in the NAV of the Fund.
-Because transactions in many Senior Loans are subject to extended trade settlement periods, the Fund may not receive the proceeds from the sale of Senior Loans for a period after the sale of the Senior Loans.
-In addition, the Fund may not be able to readily dispose of its senior loans at prices that approximate those at which the Fund could sell such loans if they were more widely-traded and, as a result of the relative illiquidity of the trading markets for senior loans, the Fund may have to sell other investments or engage in borrowing transactions, such as borrowing from its credit facility, if necessary to raise cash to meet its obligations, including redemption obligations.
-During periods of limited supply and liquidity of senior loans, the Fund's yield may be lower.
+A secondary market may be subject to irregular trading activity, wide bid/ask spreads and extended trade settlement periods, which may impair the ability to realize full value and thus cause a material decline in the NAV of the Fund and/or an Underlying Fund.
+Because transactions in many Senior Loans are subject to extended trade settlement periods, the Fund and/or an Underlying Fund may not receive the proceeds from the sale of Senior Loans for a period after the sale of the Senior Loans.
+In addition, the Fund may not be able to readily dispose of its senior loans at prices that approximate those at which the Fund could sell such loans if they were more widely-traded and, as a result of the relative illiquidity of the trading markets for senior loans, the Fund and/or an Underlying Fund may have to sell other investments or engage in borrowing transactions, such as borrowing from its credit facility, if necessary to raise cash to meet its obligations, including redemption obligations.
+During periods of limited supply and liquidity of senior loans, the Fund and/or an Underlying Fund's yield may be lower.